-What Makes Wildfire Smoke so Dangerous?
+What Makes Wildfire Smoke So Dangerous?

 - Particulate matter